cloudbees-days/cloudbees-field-workshops/labs/rolloutSetup/rolloutSetup.md

 3. In order to control feature flags from the Rollout dashboard, we have to add the `<ROLLOUT_ENV_KEY>` to our microblog code.
 On the far left side of the dashboard, click the **App Settings** panel.
 From the resulting page, select the **Environments** tab.
 5. Click **Add New Environment** and name it **Development**.
 Then click **Create New Environment?**.
 6. Leave this Rollout tab open in the browser.
 Both `Production` and `Development` keys should be displayed for future reference.
----
-4. Click to copy your unique `<ROLLOUT_ENV_KEY>` associated with the Production environment and paste it in a notepad for future reference.
-6. Click to copy your unique `<ROLLOUT_ENV_KEY>` associated with the Development environment and paste it in a notepad for later.
----

 ### Environment Vairable

 1. In Github, navigate to the microblog-frontend repository previously forked to your organization.
 2. Change the branch from `master` to `development`.
 After changing to `development` branch, click the `.env.production` file.
 3. Select the pencil icon to edit the file.
-Copy the _Production_ `<ROLLOUT_ENV_KEY>` from the Rollout tab.
-Then within Github editor, replace `YOUR_PRODUCTION_KEY_HERE` on **Line 1** by pasting your unique Production key from the Rollout dashboard.
+Switch to the tab with your Rollout dashboard, and copy the `<ROLLOUT_ENV_KEY>` associated with the _Production_ environment.
+Switch back to the Github tab editing the `.env.production` file.
+Replace `YOUR_PRODUCTION_KEY_HERE` on **Line 1** by pasting your unique Production key from the Rollout dashboard.
 4. Commit your changes by selecting **Commit directly to the `development` branch** radio button.
 Then click the **Commit changes** button.
-5. Click the `.env.development` file, then select the pencil icon on the following page to make an edit.
-Now, copy your _Development_ `<Rollout_ENV_KEY>` from the Rollout dashboard and replace `YOUR_DEVELOPMENT_KEY_HERE` by pasting the unique key.
+5. Navigate back to the root directory of the microblog-frontend repository.
+Click the `.env.development` file, then select the pencil icon on the following page to make an edit.
+Now, copy your _Development_ `<ROLLOUT_ENV_KEY>` from the Rollout dashboard and replace `YOUR_DEVELOPMENT_KEY_HERE` by pasting the unique Development key.
-6. Commit the file directly to the `development` branch, and click **Commit changes**.
+6. Select the **Commit the file directly to the `development` branch** radio button, and then click **Commit changes**.

 <p><img src="images/RolloutEnvKey.png" />

 ### Create Rollout Feature Flags

-* The `flags.js` file imports the relevant Rollout SDK and defines the feature flags that an application will use.
+The `flags.js` file imports the relevant Rollout SDK and defines the feature flags that an application will use.
 It then calls a `setup` function to establish a connection with the Rollout dashboard.
 It's from this dashboard interface that will allow for remote configuration in future labs.

 1. Ensure you are on the `development` branch at the root of the microblog-frontend repository.
 2. Navigate to `src\utils\flags.js` by firstclicking the `src` folder, followed by the `utils` folder, and then the `flag.js` file.